Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/CalcParam.rst

 The Figures below shows the order in which parameters should be derived:

-These tutorials are based on the calcuations undertaken in Omidvar et al. (2020).
+These tutorials are based on the calculations undertaken in Omidvar et al. (2020).

 .. _fig_params: